 Drexel Dining Plans

 Drexel Campus Dining Plans are required for First-Year students living in a Drexel residence.
-First-Year resident students are required to purchase one of the three First-Year All-Access Dining Plans for fall 2021, winter 2022, and spring 2022 terms.
+First-Year resident students are required to purchase one of the three First-Year All-Access Dining Plans for fall, winter and spring terms.
 Visit drexel.edu/dining for additional information including rates, dining locations, menus and hours.
 Students may request an accommodation/exemption from the dining plan requirement.

 How to Register for a Dining Plan